 Setup and Foundation

 We place the mattress on the kind of base it is meant to use.
-That can be a platform, slatted frame, or adjustable base, as long as it matches brand guidelines and general industry recommendations.
+That can be a platform, a slatted frame, or an adjustable base, as long as it matches brand guidelines and general industry recommendations.

 This kind of detail matters because wrong bases can change support, edge behavior, and long-term durability.